MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/private-link-and-dns-integration-at-scale.md

 3. **DeployIfNotExists** policy to automatically create the required DNS record in the central private DNS zone

-   This policy will be triggered if a private endpoint resource is created with a service-specific **groupId**.
-The **groupId** is the ID of the group obtained from the remote resource (service) that this private endpoint should connect to.
-We then trigger a deployment of a ['privateDNSZoneGroup'][link-6] within the private endpoint, which is used to associate the private endpoint with our private DNS zone.
-For our example, the **groupId** for Azure Storage blobs are "blob" (**groupId** for other Azure services can be found on [this][link-4] article, under the **Subresource** column).
-When policy finds that **groupId** in the private endpoint created, it will deploy a [privateDnsZoneGroup][link-6] within the private endpoint, and it will be linked to the private DNS zone resource ID that is specified as parameter.
+   This policy will be triggered if a private endpoint resource is created with a service-specific `groupId`.
+The `groupId` is the ID of the group obtained from the remote resource (service) that this private endpoint should connect to.
+We then trigger a deployment of a [`privateDNSZoneGroup`][link-6] within the private endpoint, which is used to associate the private endpoint with our private DNS zone.
+For our example, the `groupId` for Azure Storage blobs is `blob` (`groupId` for other Azure services can be found on [this][link-4] article, under the **Subresource** column).
+When policy finds that `groupId` in the private endpoint created, it will deploy a [`privateDNSZoneGroup`][link-6] within the private endpoint, and it will be linked to the private DNS zone resource ID that is specified as parameter.
 For our example, the private DNS zone resource ID would be:

    `/subscriptions/<subscription-id>/resourceGroups/<resourceGroupName>/providers/Microsoft.Network/privateDnsZones/privatelink.blob.core.windows.net`